RoyEde/mongodb-express-crud-app/README.md

 ## Troubleshooting:

 If your terminal shows the `Unable to connect to the database.` message, it means that you haven't started `mongoDB` or that your service is **running on a different port** than the one you should be running it with (specified in `config.js`).
-Ensure yourself that `mongoDB` is running by typing the command `mongod` in your terminal (before running the application).
+Ensure yourself that `mongoDB` is running by typing the command `mongo` in your terminal (before running the application).

 ---